-- Autoreclose scheme is Disabled. - Autoreclose scheme is in the Lockout state. - Autoreclose mode is programmed for three-pole operation - The shot counter is not at 0, i.e. the scheme is not in the Reset state.
+- Autoreclose scheme is paused after it was initiated. - Autoreclose scheme is in the Lockout state. - Autoreclose mode is programmed for three-pole operation - The shot counter is not at 0, i.e. the scheme is not in the reset state.
 This ensures a second trip will be three-pole when reclosing onto a permanent single phase fault. - 1.25 cycles after the single-pole reclose is initiated by the AR 1P INIT signal.